sbswami-actyv/Actyv-Bootcamp-Upgrade/React Native/ReadMe.md

                 <Fragments>
                   )
                 )
 this will not show the fragment when it is mounted it will show only two wrapped components.
-No any extra div will be there for formality.
+No any extra view will be there for formality.

 ## Lifecycle of a component
 when you open any app then you loads the components and when you switch to another page those components get removed.
 So these thing happens with the component.